FHantke/brave-browser-wiki/WebUI-Builds,-Paths-and-Resources.md

 It is important to test any additions or changes to module loading with the `optimize_web_ui` build flag set on and off.

 ## Brave-specific WebUI Pages
 WebUIs which are created wholly for Brave do not use optimize_webui.
 Instead, they use Webpack, which handles type checking, module resolution, module concatentation or chunking, and minifying.
 It also generates the GRD file dynamically based on Javascript module imports and optimization settings.
+More information about that is on the wiki page https://github.com/brave/brave-browser/wiki/Javascript-and-Typescript-Bundling